 For this part of the salad, you'll cut the corn form the cob, slice the tomatoes and fresh mozzarella, and then toss in the arugula and fried bread.
 I like to season the mozzarella and vegetables with a little extra bit of Papa Joe's Salt too.

-Finally, you will toss the Lemon Basil Dressing with your salad, toss gently to combine, drizzle with balsamic glaze, and you’re done.
-You’ll want to serve this salad right away.
+Finally, you will toss the Lemon Basil Dressing with your salad, toss gently to combine, drizzle with balsamic glaze, and you're done.
+You'll want to serve this salad right away.
 Otherwise the bread will get soggy and cool off.
-I really hope you enjoy this new summertime salad.
+The warm buttery bread is what makes this a dinner that you will never forget.
+I really hope you enjoy this dreamy summer panzanella salad.

 - 2 tablespoons maple syrup